 Figure 2.7 shows the normal takeoff procedure at a low-altitude airport.
 Figure 2.8 shows that using the normal pitch attitude does not produce the normal angle of attack at a high-altitude airport, because the angle of climb is an indispensable part of the equation.
 Figure 2.9 shows how to do it right.
 Table 2.2 summarizes the arithmetic.

 Understanding what went wrong in this scenario is very instructive.
+Let’s be clear: Figure 2.7 and figure 2.8 have the same pitch attitude, which is the wrong procedure.
+Figure 2.7 and figure 2.9 have the same angle of attack, which is the right procedure.
 The main difference between a sea-level takeoff and a mountain takeoff is that the airplane does not climb nearly so steeply.
 The direction of flight is much more nearly horizontal.
 As can be seen by comparing figure 2.8 with figure 2.9, this means a much lower pitch attitude is needed to achieve the same angle of attack.